Jewelry and Watch Product Photography Editing Techniques: A Pro’s Guide for Flawless Retouching

 Complicated Details

 Take a close look at a diamond ring or a luxury watch.
 You’ll notice tiny prongs holding gemstones in place or delicate engravings on the bezel.
 Capturing these details with precision is non-negotiable.
-Unlike simpler products like clothing or furniture, every millimeter of a jewelry piece or a watch tells a story—and your image needs to communicate it.
+Unlike simpler products like clothing or furniture, every millimeter of a jewelry piece or a watch matters, and your image needs to communicate it.

 High Reflectivity